qgis/QGIS-Documentation/source/docs/developers_guide/unittesting.rst

 #.
 We opened a bug report (`ticket #832 <https://issues.qgis.org/issues/832>`_)
 #.
 We created a regression test that replicated the bug using a small
    test dataset (a 10x10 raster).
 #.
-We ran the test and ran it, verifying that it did indeed fail
+We ran the test, verifying that it did indeed fail
    (the cell count was 99 instead of 100).
 #.
 Then we went to fix the bug and reran the unit test and the regression test
    passed.
 We committed the regression test along with the bug fix.
 Now if anybody breakes this in the source code again in the future, we can immediatly identify that the code has regressed.

-   Better yet before committing any changes in the future, running our tests will ensure our changes don't have unexpected side effects - like breaking existing functionality.
+   Better yet, before committing any changes in the future, running our tests will ensure our changes don't have unexpected side effects - like breaking existing functionality.